 According to the insurance company, texting in a photograph will save customers time that they would otherwise have to spend going to a mechanic.
 The problem: car mechanics are experts in their field, and even they can’t diagnose problems after an auto accident using only a photograph.

 A few photos won't diagnose frame damage, cracks in the block, and many other types of damage which may not be visually apparent without a full examination.
 Basing the property damage payout to the customer on a few photos will probably benefit the insurance company financially, since photographs of exterior damage will likely result in underestimating the true cost of repairs.

 This is just one of the many ways that insurance companies try to push their customers towards a “benefit” that will actually save the company money by reducing payouts.
 And a low property damage estimate can come back to haunt you if you’re also trying to recover compensation for injuries; because the insurance company’s medical experts will try to argue that a collision resulting in minimal damage to your car must not have involved enough force to injure you, getting an accurate estimate of property damage is vital to making your injury claim.

 Don’t let your insurance company tell you what to do after an accident.
-Look out for your own best interests, not a massive company’s bottom line.
+Look out for your own best interests, not a massive insurance corporation's bottom line.